 Hello.
 Thanks for visiting my website

-I’m Emma Cummins, a freelance writer and editor based in London, originally from Northern Ireland.
+I’m Emma Cummins, a freelance writer and copywriter based in London, originally from Northern Ireland.

 I’ve written for a wide range of publications including The Guardian, The Quietus, Open Democracy, Aesthetica Magazine, Circa, Flash Art International and City journal.

 I write about books, art and the built environment, among other things.
 If you like, you can browse a selected portfolio of my writing here.

 Currently, I work part-time for The Guardian Bookshop, alongside freelance writing.
 Before that, I was a full-time copywriter and blog editor for The Guardian’s learning programme, where I wrote about personal development and creative writing.

 Previous positions have included working with the British Council at the Venice Biennale, and the academic journal City, as coordinating editor.